Blog: Vive la difference

 The idea was that we’d try and pick holes in the shows and the hospitality we met with.
 France isn’t some gigging promised land, right?
 It gets a great reputation, and the UK gets a bad one, but it’s not black and white, surely.
 We played in three provincial French towns; Roubaix, Chalon sur Saône and Reims, then into Kortrijk in Belgium.
 We really did try to find fault, but this was all we could come up with:

-Roubaix: very low stage (but nobody gave a shit)
+Roubaix: very low stage (but nobody cared)

 Chalon: there was a problem with the monitors (fixed in 15 minutes)